rstol/md-cv/index.md

 ## Currently

-I'm an ETH Bachelor's student shortly before graduation and looking to work as a software developer in product and customer-centric projects focusing on quality and fast iteration speeds.
+I’m a Computer Science student at ETH Zürich shortly before graduation and looking to work as a software developer in product and customer-centric projects focusing on quality and fast iteration speeds.

 I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
 I love to come up with my own goals and their execution as a manager of one.